Predators That Got Away and What I Learned from Them

 He had located some coyotes in a valley and set up above them to do some howling to bring them in.
 There was a rock ledge about 10 feet above him, to his right.

 “I remember when I sat down I thought I probably should move a little bit so I could see that ledge, see that entry point a little bit but I was comfortable and there was a good, nice view there.
-Boy, I could see a country mile, literally miles below me, and it thought that’s where those coyotes were anyway and I called for, I don’t know, five or six minutes and I looked up and that coyote was just standing there on that ledge looking at me not 10 yards away to my right.”
+Boy, I could see a country mile, literally miles below me, and it thought that’s where those coyotes were anyway and I called for, I don’t know, 5 or 6 minutes and I looked up and that coyote was just standing there on that ledge looking at me not 10 yards away to my right.”

 A right-handed shooter, Zepp was situated in such a manner that it was not a simple task to swing on the coyote.

-“So I have to pivot the whole way around to get the shot and, boy, by the time I had moved my hind end two inches he was probably 200 yards out there,” he said.
+“So I have to pivot the whole way around to get the shot and, boy, by the time I had moved my hind end 2 inches he was probably 200 yards out there,” he said.
 “I stood up and took a couple steps and he was nowhere to be seen.”

 Lesson learned, but it’s a lesson that isn’t always easy to teach.